OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 **b.
 When you already have permission**

 *   If you’re at a school, college or university that’s got an Educational Recording Agency licence.
 *   Read about the Educational Recording Agency licence here.
 *   Read about other copyright exceptions here.
 *   For shareables.
 The rules about shareables are here.
 *   For open-source code and open data.
 *   To download podcasts for personal use using our download button.
-*   You can download podcasts for personal use.
+You can download podcasts for personal use.
 You can also transfer podcasts between your devices.
 But don’t upload a podcast back to the internet from your device.
 Use the sharing buttons instead to tell your friends about it.
 *   To download BBC iPlayer programmes using our download button.

 **c.
 How to get permission**

 For logos and branding, read this.

-For metadata, read this.
+For metadata and feeds, read this.

 For business use, read this.
 Bear in mind: you normally need to ask permission and there may be a fee to pay.